7 Basic Food Items to Stock Now

 Rice

 We have talked about rice before, but I feel strongly you need to stock up even more unless you have what will last you for an extended period.
-I have about 100 pounds in 5-gallon buckets, plus some small containers like shown below.
+I have about 100 pounds in 5-gallon buckets, plus some small containers like those shown below.
 If I see rice on sale for a good price, I buy it.
 Mark and I both love white sticky rice.

 My favorite rice is Jasmine rice.
 I don’t store brown rice, it goes rancid too quickly for me.
+I like things with a longer shelf life, and long-term storage is something we all need to keep in mind as we implement our preparedness plans.

 If you need help with how to cook rice, please check out this post, How to Cook Rice.
 I tried cooking my rice in an Instapot, but it made a mess.
 I went back to using my rice cooker.
 I need a quick clean-up after making rice.
 This is the one I have, Rice Cooker.